 - Research: Thoroughly study your employer’s insurance policy to understand exactly which drugs are covered under your plan.
 If you’re concerned about which medications your insurance plan covers (or doesn’t cover), reach out to a Human Resources (HR) specialist familiar with your plan.
 If you know of others at work with similar medical issues or concerns, write down your concerns together and share them with your HR department or leadership within your company.
 While your manner should be calm and conciliatory, your words should accurately describe the real worries and impacts you’re all facing.
 The more support you gather for change, the more likely your organization’s administration will take notice.

 - Advocate: The goal is price transparency for all pharmaceutical medications.
 There is already a movement toward increased transparency for the costs of producing drugs, and some companies are publishing prices online.
 As drug costs become more visible, it’s easier to compare prices among pharmaceutical companies.
 Increased competition among drug makers could help drive costs down.
 You can take it one step further by joining patient advocacy organizations working to bring orphan drug costs down.
 The National Organization for Rare Disorders (NORD) and NGF connect people living with rare diseases from across the country.
-By adding more voices, the message to lower orphan drug costs grows stronger.
+By adding more voices to the legislative process in healthcare, the message to lower orphan drug costs grows stronger.

 - Act: Talk with state and federal lawmakers, stressing the importance of price transparency and lower prices for orphan drugs.
 “Tell your story.
 Lawmakers are eager to hear from their constituents because they want to take action for the people they work for.
 Expressing your concerns and voting for change are two huge steps you can take to help lower the costs of orphan drugs,” says Sachs.